 - Signup Segues

-I primarily use Lead Groups and Thrive Boxes, but I’ll go over all of them for you so you can see why I’m so obsessed with Thrive Leads, I’ll also show you how my conversion rate skyrocketed after I started using it.
+I primarily used Lead Groups and Thrive Boxes, but I’ll go over all of them for you so you can see why I still recommend Thrive Leads, I’ll also show you how my conversion rate skyrocketed after I started using it.

 How Lead Groups Work